-Speaking with One Another
+Speaking With One Another

 “Then those who feared the Lord spoke with one another.
 The Lord paid attention and heard them, and a book of remembrance was written before Him of those who feared the Lord and esteemed His name.
 ‘They shall be Mine, says the Lord of hosts, in the day when I make up my treasured possession, and I will spare them as a man spares his son who serves him.
 Then once more you shall see the distinction between the righteous and the wicked, between one who serves God and one who does not serve Him’” (Malachi 3:16-18).

 Once again, we see the value of the One Another calling.
-Our life in Christ was meant to be lived together with brothers and sisters of like precious faith.
+Our lives in Christ were meant to be lived together with brothers and sisters of like precious faith.
 It is within the One Another calling that we find hope and strength and consolation and comfort and correction and accountability, while walking together as one in Christ.
 It is within this construct that Christians are most effectively shaped and molded into the very image of Christ, individually and collectively.